LSWR H15 class

 The LSWR/SR H15 class was a class of 2-cylinder 4-6-0 steam locomotives designed by Robert Urie for mixed-traffic duties on the LSWR.
 Further batches were constructed by Richard Maunsell for the Southern Railway after 1923.
-They were given the nickname of "Junior King Arthur" due to the size of their driving wheels, the S15 and their N15 cousins had driving wheels which had a diameter of 5 foot and 7 inches and 6 foot and 7 inches respectively.
+They were given the nickname of "Junior King Arthur" due to the size of their driving wheels, with those on the S15 and their N15 counterparts being 5 ft 7 in and 6 ft 7 in diameters respectively.

 Construction history

 The H15 class represented Robert Urie's first design for the LSWR.
 It was created in response to a desperate lack of adequate locomotives in service on the LSWR that could be utilised for heavy freight duties.
 Reliability was also an issue, with ageing locomotive designs taking their toll on the LSWR's resources.

 The resultant design was an outside 2-cylinder locomotive fitted with outside Walschaerts valve gear for ease of maintenance, with all the working parts relatively accessible when compared to previous designs operating on the LSWR system.

 Ten locomotives (numbers 482–491) were built new by Eastleigh Works with 180 lb/in2 boilers.
 They appeared in January to July 1914.
 Urie was a proponent of superheating, so in order to gain experience and data on performance and fuel economy, four of the locomotives (482–485) were fitted with Schmidt superheaters, four (486–489) with Robinson superheaters, and two (490–491) were built as saturated locomotives.
 The last two had a lower weight than the first eight.

 While the data gained from this small experiment showed the benefits of superheating, neither design of superheater was deemed suitable by Urie, so he designed and patented his own: the Eastleigh superheater, which was subsequently fitted to all members of the H15 class.

-An additional locomotive was a rebuild of the 1905-vintage E14 class locomotive, number 335, undertaken in December 1914.
-This one-locomotive class had been earmarked by Urie's predecessor, Dugald Drummond, for major modifications in the light of poor operational performance.
+An additional locomotive was a rebuild of the 1905 E14 class No. 335 undertaken in December 1914.
+The locomotive had been scheduled for major modifications by Urie's predecessor Dugald Drummond in the light of poor operational performance.
 Urie, instead of modifying it, rebuilt it as the eleventh member of the H15 class.
 It was the first locomotive to be fitted with an Eastleigh superheater, but it retained its original boiler pressure of 175 lb/in2.